Killersssurprise/squid_and_python_proxy/README.md

 ### Note
 I found this solution on ackblk https://gist.github.com/jackblk/fdac4c744ddf2a0533278a38888f3caf source and modified it a bit.

+This is tutorial how to create your onw proxie on linux\ubuntu servers with login and password and use it with python.

+AUTOMATIC installer at the end of article.
+Read it first.

 This tutorial is for Ubuntu & Squid3.
 Use AWS, Google cloud, Digital Ocean or any services with Ubuntu to follow this tutorial.

 ### Install squid & update